 WorkFirst

-WorkFirst provides support to parents receiving Temporary Assistance for Needy Families (TANF) cash assistance from DSHS.
+WorkFirst provides support to students receiving Temporary Assistance for Needy Families (TANF) cash assistance from DSHS.
 The goal of BC’s WorkFirst program is to help students gain skills or earn a credential leading to higher wages, better jobs, and further advancement.

 Scrabbles tiles spelling Life, Family, Balance, Work, and Career